b-lukaszuk/BS_wJ_eng/contents/game_of_life.md

 @sec:diffusion_solution.
 Of note, here we do not draw the borders, instead we use dead (`DEAD_SYMBOL`) and live (`ALIVE_SYMBOL`) cells.

 Time to determine the next state of our `universe`.
-But first, per task specification, we need to know to number of a cell neighbors that are alive.
+But first we need to know the number of a cell's neighbors that are alive.

 ```jl
 s = """